FMarques8/Deep-learning-CNN-for-Pokemon-Classification-FAA/README.md

 I was shy on running this algorithm for long, and right now each epoch takes around 30 seconds to run.
 Running on my CPU - AMD Ryzen 7 5800H but I might try to make it so that the algorithm runs on the GPU - GeForce RTX 3050Ti.

+Any questions or related feel free to contact me!

 ### Acknowledgements
-Huge thanks to Diogo Cardoso () for the help with this assignment.
+Huge thanks to Diogo Cardoso (dfoc) for the help with this assignment.
 We spent many days trying to use algorithms from out class but ultimately had to transition to tensorflow.

 ### Disclaimer